sadasant/sadasant/source/2012-09-07-new-sadasant.md

 I could do something similar, more ajaxy, more how I liked things to be.

-So here it is, after some nights of work, I did this blog.
+After some nights of work, I did this blog.

 # Features

--   A single stream of posts.
+-   A single infinite stream of posts.
 -   Responsive design.
 -   Simple mobile adaptability.
--   No-reload bookmarkable and SEO friendly browsing.
+-   No-reload, bookmarkable and SEO friendly browsing.
--   A search by tags (at the left).
+-   Most used tags (at the left) and tags search.
--   Source files are written in Markdown (yes, this is a feature <3).
+-   Source files are written in JSON and Markdown.
 -   No database needed.

 # PHP